 Distributing Your Mac Apps

-macOS Mojave will soon be available to millions of users.
-Learn how the all-new Mac App Store beautifully showcases your apps and makes them even easier to find, and how improvements to Developer ID make it safer for users to install apps that you distribute yourself.
+Learn how the Mac App Store beautifully showcases your apps and makes them even easier to find, and how Developer ID and notarization make it safer for users to install apps that you distribute yourself.

 Mac App Store

 The Mac App Store makes it simple for customers to discover, purchase, and download your apps, and easily keep them updated.
-And now, the redesigned Mac App Store on macOS Mojave brings a new look and new editorial content that inspires and informs.
-Organized around the specific things customers love to do on Mac, along with insightful stories, curated collections, and videos, the redesigned Mac App Store beautifully showcases your apps and makes them even easier to find.
+The Mac App Store on macOS Mojave and later offers editorial content that inspires and informs.
+Organized around the specific things customers love to do on Mac, along with insightful stories, curated collections, and videos, the Mac App Store beautifully showcases your apps and makes them even easier to find.

 Outside the Mac App Store

-And starting with macOS Mojave, you can give users even more confidence in your apps by submitting them to Apple to be notarized.
+You can also give users even more confidence in your apps by submitting them to Apple to be notarized.